Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - The Heat allow 41.9 rebounds per game, ranking sixth in the league.

-- In terms of assists, the Heat have conceded 25.6 per game, 14th in the NBA.
+- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.

 Jaylen Brown vs. the Heat